 Investing your pension savings

-Your pension savings are locked away until you reach age 55 and invested to help them grow.
+Your pension savings are invested and aim to grow.

 And the longer your money’s invested, the more time it has to grow.
 So the earlier you start saving, the better off you could be.

 Of course, this isn’t guaranteed.
 So if your investments perform poorly, you could get back less than you started with.

 You can normally start taking your pension savings any time after age 55 - even if you're still working.
 This will change to age 57 from 6 April 2028.
 And you’ll have three main ways to enjoy the money you’ve saved – buy a secure income, dip in when it suits you or take it all as cash.
 You can also take up to a quarter of your pension savings completely tax free.